 Facilities & Work Spaces

 To promote health and help prevent the spread of infection, employees are responsible for maintaining their personal offices and work spaces.
-William & Mary will provide cleaning materials.
-Face coverings are required in all public or communal spaces, including classrooms.
-Students will be responsible for cleaning class desk space before and after use.
+William & Mary provides cleaning materials.
+Students and faculty members are responsible for cleaning class desks and lecture spaces before and after use.

-Employees are asked to take their personal trash to a public space for disposal, which will protect custodial staff from needing to enter individual offices and facilitate more frequent cleaning of public, high-touch areas.
-Employees are advised to partner with Facilities Management for physical adjustments to public-facing areas and areas where physical distancing can not be maintained.
+Faculty and staff members need to take their personal trash to a public space for disposal, which prevents custodial staff from needing to enter individual offices and facilitates more frequent cleaning of public, high-touch areas.
+Faculty and staff members are advised to partner with Facilities Management for physical adjustments to public-facing areas and areas where physical distancing cannot be maintained.

-William & Mary is designing signs for use around campus to promote safe practices.
-Please contact Kristen Fagan, risk manager for finance and administration, to arrange for consistent signage.
+William & Mary has designed signs for use around campus to promote safe practices.
+Please contact Kristen Fagan, risk manager for university operations, to arrange for consistent signage.